deploymentking/efk/README.md

 ```

 #### Accessing the Fluentd UI
-If Option 2 is used in the via-td-agent `entrypoint.sh` script then the UI will be available once the stack is up and
+If the environment variable `FLUENTD_UI_ENABLED` is set to true in via-td-agent's `fluentd.properties` file then the UI
-running.
-However, if Option 1 is used to tail the logs in the running container then the following command will need
+will be available once the stack is up and running otherwise the logs will be tailed to keep the container alive.
+The
-to be used in order to start the Fluentd UI.
+following command will need to be used in order to start the Fluentd UI if it is not running.

 ```bash
 docker exec -it logsource_agent fluentd-ui start